List of alismatid families

 The alismatid monocots are a group of 15 interrelated families of flowering plants, named for their largest order, Alismatales.
-Like other monocots, they usually have a single embryonic leaf (cotyledon) in their seeds, leaves with parallel veins, scattered vascular systems, flowers with parts in threes or multiples of three, and roots that can develop in more than one place along the stems.
-Plants in the alismatid grade have adapted to thrive in oceans, temperate zones, deserts, the tropics, and even glacial regions.
+Like other monocots, they usually have a single embryonic leaf (cotyledon) in their seeds, scattered vascular systems, leaves with parallel veins, flowers with parts in threes or multiples of three, and roots that can develop in more than one place along the stems.
+The alismatids have adapted to thrive in oceans, temperate zones, deserts, the tropics, and even glacial regions.